 Supplementing Breast Milk

-Use as directed by a healthcare professional.
-For all ages, mix according to label instructions to ensure appropriate nutrition.
+Baby’s Only Organic® Toddler Formula is intended for a toddler 1-year and older or as directed by a healthcare professional.
+Mix according to label instructions or direction from a healthcare professional to ensure appropriate nutrition.

 - NUTRIENT FACTS